Last updated February 7, 2026

 The Art of Resting

-Diana explains that each inclusion within the Art of Resting program has been carefully curated, starting with location—the crystal energy of the quartz mountain provides a calming vibration, inducing well-being and is perfect for “rest.”
+Diana explains that each inclusion of the Art of Resting program has been carefully curated, starting with location—the crystal energy of the quartz mountain provides a calming vibration, inducing well-being and is perfect for “rest.”

 The benefits of the program run deep, starting with location—the crystal energy of the quartz mountain provides a calming vibration, inducing well-being and is perfect for rest.